 - If you have shared property, businesses, and/or children, you will really want to have the fairest agreement and outcome possible; you will likely not achieve these goals on your own.

 - If you don’t understand your rights in regards to children, assets, property or debts.

 Basically, there is nothing really stopping one or both of you from having legal help in your divorce process.
 Like anything that involves serious legal life-altering events, it is a wise decision to obtain legal representation for the best outcomes possible.

-If you want to talk with a lawyer about your upcoming uncontested divorce, call (770) 475-2521 for a free consultation with Reeder Law Firm.
+If you want to talk with a lawyer about your upcoming uncontested divorce, call (770) 475-2521 for a free consultation with one of our Reeder Law Firm attorneys in Cumming.